Regions Bank Review

 • $50,000+ average balance: 1 point bonus per dollar spent

-You can earn 10,000 bonus points when you sign up if your purchases in the first 90 days total $1,000 or more.
+You can earn a $200 bonus when you sign up if your purchases in the first 90 days total $1,000 or more.
+If you spend over $500 but less than $1,000, you earn a $100 bonus.
 There’s also a 0% intro APR for 12 months on all purchases or balance transfers that post in your first 60 days.

 Cash Rewards Visa Signature

-If you want cashback rewards, Regions’ Cash Rewards card will earn 1.5% cashback on all purchases.
-There’s no annual fee, and you’ll get an additional $100 bonus if you spend $1,000 or more in your first 90 days.
+If you want cash back rewards, Regions’ Cash Rewards card will earn 1.5% cash back on all purchases.
+There’s no annual fee; you’ll get an additional $200 bonus if you spend $1,000 or more in your first 90 days.
+If you spend at least $500 but not $1,000, you’ll earn a $100 bonus.

-Cash Rewards comes with a 0% APR on purchases and balance transfers for the first year and has no foreign transaction fees.
+Cash Rewards has a 0% APR on purchases and balance transfers for the first year and no foreign transaction fees.

 Premium Visa Signature

-Premium is basically an elevated version of Prestige that comes with a $125 annual fee for some added perks.
+Premium is an elevated version of Prestige with a $125 annual fee for some added perks.
 You’ll earn 1.5 points for every dollar spent, plus the same Rewards Multiplier as Prestige.

 The intro bonus is a little sweeter, too — If you spend $2,000 or more in your first 90 days, you’ll earn 30,000 bonus points.